-Baseball Signed by Babe Ruth, 1939 Baseball HOF Inductees Sells for Record $623K
+Ball Signed by Babe Ruth, 10 Other Baseball HOF Inductees Sells for Record $623K

-A baseball signed by Babe Ruth, Cy Young, Ty Cobb and more unsurprisingly set a record price for the most expensive signed baseball ever sold.
+A baseball signed by Babe Ruth, Cy Young, Ty Cobb and more Hall of Famers unsurprisingly set a record price for the most expensive signed baseball ever sold.

-The ball, which was signed by 11 inductees who attended the Baseball Hall of Fame ceremony in 1939, sold for $623,369, according to SCP Auctions.
+The ball, which was signed by 11 members who attended the first Baseball Hall of Fame ceremony in 1939, sold for $623,369, according to SCP Auctions.

-Joe Orlando of Collectors Universe provided a look at the baseball:
+Joe Orlando of Collectors Universe provided a look at the orb:

 Joe Orlando @JoeOrlandoPSA